iamqiss/Pixelle/messenger/core/bench/dashboard/README.md

-# Apache Iggy Benchmarks Dashboard
+# Apache Messenger Benchmarks Dashboard

-A modern, high-performance benchmark results dashboard for Iggy, built with Rust.
+A modern, high-performance benchmark results dashboard for Messenger, built with Rust.
 This application provides a responsive web interface for visualizing and analyzing benchmark results.

 ## Features